 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have shares of common stock outstanding based on the number of shares outstanding as of April 30, 2017.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
-The remaining shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after the offering.
-Moreover, beginning 180 days after the completion of this offering, holders of an aggregate of 83,863,957 shares of our common stock will have rights, along with holders of an additional 7,872,633 shares of our common stock issuable upon exercise of outstanding warrants and options, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+After this offering, we will have 23,283,399 shares of common stock outstanding based on the number of shares outstanding as of June 30, 2017.
+This includes the 6,000,000 shares that we are selling in this offering which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+The remaining 17,283,399 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after the offering.
+Moreover, beginning 180 days after the completion of this offering, holders of an aggregate of 16,086,480 shares of our common stock will have rights, along with holders of an additional 1,504,470 shares of our common stock issuable upon exercise of outstanding warrants and options, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.

-We are an "emerging growth company," and the reduced disclosure requirements applicable to emerging growth companies may make our common stock less attractive to investors.
+We are an "emerging growth company," and the reduced disclosure requirements applicable to emerging growth companies may make our common stock less attractive to investors